chrysocode/test-as-you-think/README.md

 ## Release Notes

+### 0.5 version: System under test as a test fixture

+- Prepare the system under test as any other test fixture.
+- Prepare the arguments from their types.
+- Improve errors: each testing stage has its own type of error, and the real failure becomes the cause of the error.
+- Verify the cause of a failure with its message.
+- Verify failures without having preparation previously.

 ### 0.4.2 version: Cobertura as a code coverage analyzer

 - Generate the documentation TOC updating with [markdown-toc](https://github.com/jonschlinkert/markdown-toc) and commit the documentation change while building with Maven.